-I recently bought a Chinese made CNC (UNICUT 3020) to finally replace my old ferric chloride PCB etching setup.
-As most people know, it is fairly difficult to mechanically etch your own PCBs for a multitude of reasons.
-So as I have been tweaking and optimizing the system, I have been trying to brainstorm some other projects to keep the CNC busy.
-You might have seen my CNC’d acrylic letters that I posted before HERE.
+I purchased a Chinese made CNC (UNICUT 3020) to finally replace my old ferric chloride PCB etching setup.
+As most people know, it is fairly difficult to mechanically etch your own PCBs for many reasons.
+So as I have been tweaking and optimizing the system, I have been trying to brainstorm other projects to keep the CNC busy.
+You might have seen the CNC acrylic letters I posted before HERE.
 Another hobby of mine is photography so I decided I would attempt to CNC my own custom lens caps.
 You can see the full process step by step below.
-If you just want to see the results, scroll all the way to the bottom
+If you want to see the results, scroll all the way to the bottom.

 Unicut 3020 CNC